AyoubVD/database_advanvced/README.md

 Check the complete installation once the setup starts running and leave everything on default while installing.<br>

  <h1>Part 03</h1>
-<h2> This section covers everythinh you need for the third part </h2>
+<h2> This session will be the same as the second script, but we are adding Redis to it before sending the data to a Mongo DB </h2>
 In the third part we're going to scrape blockchain again, but instead of putting everything directly in Mongo Db, <br>
 We are going to use redis to parse the biggest observations to Mongo Db.<br>

 <h2> Requirements </h2>
-You need to have installed everyting you needed for part 01 & 02, otherwise you can't start with part 03
+You need to have installed everything you needed for part 01 & 02, otherwise you can't start with part 03
 <ul>
   <li> pip install redis
     <ul>